Palmoxylon

-Palmoxylon (petrified palmwood) is an extinct genus of palm named from petrified wood found around the world.
+Palmoxylon, also called petrified palmwood, is an extinct genus of palm named from petrified wood found around the world.

 Fossil record

 This genus is known in the fossil record from the Late Cretaceous to the Miocene (from about 84.9 to 11.6 million years ago).
 Fossils of species within this genus have been found in Germany, Italy (Sardinia), United States, Egypt, Libya and Argentina (Bororó and Salamanca Formations).
 Many species were described from the Deccan Traps in India.

 Distribution

 A number of species from the Cretaceous and Cenozoic have been described from the Patagonia region of South America.
 There have been a number of species reported from Egypt which are dated to the Late Eocene and Early Miocene.

 Specimens from the Oligocene epoch (34 - 23 mya) can be collected from many scattered sites in east Texas and western Louisiana.
 Fossils found near fossil palmwood include corals, sponges, and mollusks, indicating that the palms grew along prehistoric beaches.
 For millions of years, the Gulf Coast shoreline has been moving farther south.

 In Texas and Louisiana, petrified palmwood is most common in the Toledo Bend area, which is shared by both states.
 It was left by trees that grew when the Gulf of Mexico's shoreline was much farther north from its present-day position.
 In Louisiana, petrified palmwood is found in the parishes of Rapides, Natchitoches, Grant, and Sabine.